If you're looking for a beginner friendly exercise for your abs and core, the plank is the one.

 This is also known as isometric strength.

-It builds isometric strength, tones the abs and improves your posture.
+The plank not only tones the abs but also and helps improves your posture.

-The plank is an easy exercise to do.
-It requires no equipment or gym, so it can be easily incorporated into your workout regimen.
+The exercise requires no equipment or gym, so it can be easily incorporated into your workout regimen at home or anywhere.

-Here’s how to do a plank in 3 easy steps:
+Here’s how to do a plank properly in 3 simple steps.

 Steps 1: Get down on all fours with your palms flat, and hands directly under your shoulders (slightly wider than shoulder-width apart) just like doing a push-up.